 Dr. Sebai's main interests are in the advancement of surgical fields, brain computer interfaces, neural engineering, 3D printing, nanotechnology, and minimally invasive and robotic surgery.
 He is currently part of a team establishing a surgical relief mission to help displaced Syrians.

 Dr. Sebai enjoys producing and editing movies in his leisure time.
 One of his produced movies was featured on the online homepage of King Faisal Specialist Hospital & Research Centre, the number one leading hospital in the Middle East region.

 Siham (Susu) Almousa, Undergraduate Research Trainee, 2017

-SuSu is very proactive within the chemistry and biology departments at her school, where she works as a laboratory teaching assistant and contributes to assigned research projects.
-She is also a passionate writer, evident in her writing for Swimming World Magazine, in which she publishes pieces on psychological and ethical dilemmas regarding professional swimmers.
+SuSu is very proactive within the chemistry and biology departments at St. Olaf, where she works as a laboratory teaching assistant and contributes to assigned research projects.
+She is also a passionate writer and publishes pieces on psychological and ethical dilemmas regarding professional swimmers in "Swimming World" magazine.

 Joseph (Joe) Cesare, Undergraduate Research Trainee, 2017

 Joe began his undergraduate studies at the University of Wisconsin in 2016, majoring in neurobiology, molecular biology, psychology and English with the intent to graduate in 2020.
 He volunteers as an English mentor for foreign students, as a Science Club leader for local children and in patient services in the Emergency Department.